-Chicago is known as the “windy city” and winter means it can be very, very cold, so the best time to visit Chicago is during the summer when the weather is a beautiful eighty degrees and sunny – and the outdoor parks and streets are alive with activity.
+Chicago is known as the windy city and winter means it can be very, very cold, so the best time to visit Chicago is during the summer when the weather is a beautiful eighty degrees and sunny – and the outdoor parks and streets are alive with activity.

 What’s good to know about Chicago?

-Chicago is very compact so the majority of sights are located in the downtown area which makes it easy to see a lot in a short period.
-North of Wacker Drive is where you can find most of the stores and restaurants of Michigan Avenue and south of Wacker Drive is Millennium Park, The Art Institute of Chicago and Soldier Field.
+Chicago is very compact, so the majority of sights are located in the downtown area which makes it easy to see a lot in a short period.
+North of Wacker Drive is where you can find most of the stores and restaurants of Michigan Avenue and south of Wacker Drive is Millennium Park, the Art Institute of Chicago and Soldier Field.

-One Day in Chicago Itinerary:
+One Day in Chicago Itinerary

 Millennium Park, Art Institute of Chicago

-After touring the park, The Art Institute of Chicago is located at the southern end.
+After touring the park, the Art Institute of Chicago is located at the southern end.
 The museum houses some of the most famous works of art in the world including Grant Wood’s American Gothic and Edward Hopper’s Nighthawks.
-After perusing the art, The Gage across the street is a local favorite for lunch complete with Scottish Eggs and Poutine Fries.
+After perusing the art, the Gage across the street is a local favorite for lunch complete with Scottish Eggs and Poutine Fries.

-If you like sports, you may want to try to head a bit north to visit historic Wrigley Field and catch a Cubs game on a beautiful afternoon.
+If you like sports, you may want to try to head a bit north to visit the historic Wrigley Field and catch a Cubs game on a beautiful afternoon.
 The stadium is home to a number of Chicago staples including craft sausages, hot dogs and buffalo chicken fries.
 And Chicago fans are typically very welcoming and happy to talk with visitors about their love of the city and their home teams.